ionut/outdoors/README.md

 # Advanced CSS, BEM methodology and SaaS

-This project is splitted in to 3 parts.
+This project is splitted into 3 parts.
 I will make a recap what I learn in every chapter. :heart:

 ## 1.Outdoors